AKapaldo/akapaldo.github.io/_pages/resume.md

 Content and device management, troubleshooting, and support of NOOK and Samsung branded Android devices.
 Outside sales and marketing to schools and businesses.

-- Top outside sales over goal for the Pittsburgh district for 2017 with 22.5% over goal.
+- Top outside sales over goal for the Pittsburgh district for 2017 with 22.5% over goal.<br>
-- Social media marketing and content curation — store was in the top 10 most Facebook likes in the company.
+- Social media marketing and content curation — store was in the top 10 most Facebook likes in the company.<br>
 </div>
 </div>